bodmandao/celo-lottery/README.md

 Click on faucet to get your token.

 ### Section 5: Deployment to remix
+To bring the smart contract to life, we leverage Celo Faucet to obtain testnet CELO tokens for development and testing on the CELO blockchain.
+By configuring your Metamask wallet for the Celo Alfajores testnet and connecting it to Remix IDE, you can compile and deploy the contract.
+Once deployed, you can interact with the contract functions, entering rounds, checking statuses, and witnessing the transparent execution of the lottery on the blockchain.

 Go to remix[]:https://remix.ethereum.org/

 Create a new file named `lottery.sol` and paste the complete the code.